-- Volume 2, Module 2 Update will be available in September 2020
+- Volume 7, Module 2 will be available in October 2024

 What's the difference between KSAP and NephSAP?

 Each issue of NephSAP is dedicated to a specific theme, i.e., to a specific area of clinical nephrology, hypertension, dialysis, and transplantation, and consists of an editorial, a syllabus, and self-assessment questions, to serve as a self-study device.
 Over the course of 24 months, all clinically relevant and key elements of nephrology are reviewed and updated.